 Subproperty of: E5 Event.
+P12 occurred in the presence of (was present at): E77

+Persistent Item

-P12 occurred in the presence of (was present at): E77 Persistent Item E7 Activity.
-P15 was influenced by (influenced): E1 CRM Entity Superproperty of f: E7 Activity.
-P33 used specific technique (was used by): E29 Design or Procedure E15 Identifier Assignment.
-P142 used constituent (was used in): E41 Appellation Quantification: many to many (0,n:0,n) Scope note: This property describes the use of material or immaterial things in a way essential to the performance or the outcome of an E7 Activity.
+E7 Activity.
+P15 was influenced by (influenced): E1 CRM Entity or Procedure

+Superproperty of: E7 Activity.
+P33 used specific technique (was used by): E29 Design many to many (0,n:0,n)

+E15 Identifier Assignment.
+P142 used constituent (was used in): E41 Appellation

+Quantification: many to

+This property describes the use of material or immaterial things in a way essential to the performance or the outcome of an E7 Activity.

 This property typically applies to tools, instruments, moulds, raw materials and items embedded in a product.
 It implies that the presence of the object in question was a necessary condition for the action.
 For example, the activity of writing this text required the use of a computer.
 An immaterial thing can be used if at least one of its carriers is present.
 For example, the software tools on a computer.

-Examples: Another example is the use of a particular name by a particular group of people over some span to identify a thing, such as a settlement.
-In this case, the physical carriers of this name are at least the people understanding its use. the writing of this scope note (E7) used specific object Nicholas Crofts' computer (E22) mode of use Typing Tool; Storage Medium (E55) the people of Iraq calling the place identified by TGN '7017998' (E7) used specific object "Quyunjig" (E44) mode of use Current; Vernacular (E55) Properties: P16.1 mode of use: E55 Type
+Another example is the use of a particular name by a particular group of people over some span to identify a thing, such as a settlement.
+In this case, the physical carriers of this name are at least the people understanding its use.

+- the writing of this scope note (E7) used specific object Nicholas Crofts' computer (E22) mode of use Typing Tool; Storage Medium (E55) - the people of Iraq calling the place identified by TGN '7017998' (E7) used specific object "Quyunjig" (E44) mode of use Current; Vernacular (E55)

+P16.1 mode of use: E55 Type